SignPath/website/docs/_jobs/senior-support-engineer.md

 * Developer PCs and CI Windows, Linux, and soon MacOS
 * CI platforms from various vendors (Cloud and self-hosted) with build nodes using various platforms
 * Software tools used for signing executable files, scripts, macros, packages, containers, etc.
-* Technologies used by SignPath include Microsoft SQL Server (Azure SQL) and Hardware Security Modules (HSMs) from Thales, Fortanix and Entrust.
+* Technologies used by SignPath include Microsoft SQL Server (Azure SQL) and Hardware Security Modules (HSMs) from Thales, Fortanix and Entrust

 Besides the support team, you will regularly work with sales and product management.

 Our offices are in Vienna.
 Remote working is an option for this position, as is providing remote office space.
-Customer support is carried out over tickets, emails and video calls.
+Customer support is carried out over tickets, emails, and video calls.